aospan/condo-manager/README.md

    - Open Cursor application
    - Use File > Open Folder and select the `condo-manager` directory

-4. **Install Development Tools**:
-   - Cursor IDE will prompt you to install any missing tools during the build process
-   - Cursor handles tool installation automatically based on your chosen tech stack

 Note: The Spec-Kit framework (`.specify/` and `.cursor/` directories) is already included.
 See `SETUP.md` for updating to the latest version from [github.com/github/spec-kit](https://github.com/github/spec-kit).

 ### Building All Features

 1. **Generate Implementation Plans**:
-   - In Cursor IDE, open the command palette (Cmd/Ctrl+Shift+P)
+   - In Cursor IDE, open the chat window (Cmd/Ctrl+L)
    - Type: `/plan`
    - Review the generated implementation plan

 2. **Implement All Features**:
-   - In Cursor IDE command palette:
+   - In Cursor IDE chat window:
    - Type: `/implement`
    - Cursor will build the complete application with all features
    - This generates all backend code, frontend code, database, configs, and tests